Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - Learning dynamic styling in React.
 - Practicing dynamic styling in React.
 - Learning PropTypes | built-in type checking.
+- Basic learning life cycle of a class component.
+- Learning basic ref in a class component.
+- Practicing ref in a class component.
 -